dimagi/commcare-hq/corehq/apps/analytics/README.md

 # Analytics
 We use multiple analytics platforms, tracking events used primarily by the product and growth teams.
+This includes tracking general usage (like page visits), tracking custom events (like when a user clicks a specific button), and managing A/B tests.

 [Directory of events and properties we track in these platforms](https://docs.google.com/spreadsheets/d/1frMdFeznNcMAIyMW3pG3zes6mmY03UG67HyMUHXlb-s/edit#gid=1804103672)